 From enormous paintings of breaking waves to tiny drawings of lifeguard boats, creativity filled local restaurant and bar, The Cove, on Sunday afternoon for the Brigantine Art Walk Spring Fest.
-It’s not everyday that you get to talk to the artist behind the masterpiece, but Brigantine Art Walk, a group dedicated to giving local artists exposure, allowed art lovers the chance to interact with other creative minds in their community.
+It’s not everyday you get to talk to the artist behind the masterpiece; but that’s exactly what happens at the Brigantine Art Walk.
+The event allows art lovers to interact with other creative minds in their community.

-Twenty local artists put their original paintings, photographs, drawings, jewelry and crafts on display for the public to enjoy and even purchase.
-The event also featured an open mic for local musicians to showcase their talents as the public roamed the indoor space taking in various works of art.
-Eager to share both their creations and their stories, the artists at the event sat at their displays ready to explain their passion and creative process to admirers.
+Twenty local artists put their original paintings, photos, drawings, jewelry and crafts on display for the public to enjoy and even purchase.
+The event also had an open mic for local musicians to showcase their talents; meanwhile, the public roamed the indoor space taking in various works of art.
+Eager to share both their creations and stories, the artists spoke about their passion and creative process to admirers.

 By posting a photo of his tiny drawings on Instagram along with a few clues, Miller hides the drawings for his followers to find and keep for themselves.
 Once the lucky winners find the drawings, he encourages them to post a selfie with their prizes.
 This engaging process is exciting for all involved and allows Miller to form a stronger relationship with those who admire his work.
 To keep an eye out for Miller’s latest drawings, you can follow his Instagram account @Miniartwork.